 - Users can change different parameters according to their reading comfort.

 Readsy is a full-fledged Linux speed reading tool.
 This web app runs on any HTML5 based browser.
 It has a plethora of features built into it.
 The main feature of the tool is the ability to upload PDF files directly.
 You can even paste the URL of any website for scraping texts from that.
 It uses the same algorithm from the popular speed reading tool Spritz.

 - Drag-and-drop bookmarklet installation feature for the browsers.

 - The speed of reading can be adjusted between 50 to 800 words per minute.

-- Users can upload PDF and TXT files directly for saving time.
+- Users can upload PDF and TXT files directly to save time.

 - The user interface is very beautiful and gives a distraction-free reading experience.

 As you can see, these speed reading tools help to speed up reading.
-But when you are reading that fast, it’s tough for the brain to catch up with the information.
-So these tools are not suitable for a technical paper or academic books.
+But when you read that fast, it’s tough for the brain to catch up with the information.
+So these tools are not suitable for technical papers or academic books.
 But these speed reading tools will improve the speed of reading blogs or newspapers.
 By practicing more and more, maybe you can even finish a NY Times bestseller in a single sitting!
 Fran Lebowitz said, “Think before you speak.
 Read before you think.”
 I would say, “Install a speed reading tool before you read.”
 Happy reading.